Tackling Exclusion in the Classroom: Teaching Students to be Includers (Plus Free Anchor Chart)

 This free theme unit is packed with lesson ideas, student journal pages, discussion prompts, self-reflections, bulletin board materials, and more.
 YES!
 Everything you see below for the belonging theme is FREE!

-If you need resources for virtual morning meetings or remote learning, I’ve got you covered with Google Slides versions of each theme set.
+If you need or prefer digital resources, I’ve got you covered with Google Slides versions of each theme set.
 Grab your FREE slides for belonging here.

 My morning meeting routine is based on themes in literature.
 My morning meeting model is a routine classroom experience that allows students the opportunity to develop personally, academically, and socially through the use of self-reflection, read alouds, songs, videos, quotations, key vocabulary, classroom discussions, and the teacher as a trusted guide.